 Tony and I headed back to the wonderful world of Disney with eight Disney Dollars we found in the hotel room, determined to have fun while finding our missing family.

 I tried to keep it interesting for him but we could not ride any rides for fear of being tethered to a long line and miss seeing John pass us by.
 So we walked around and went into shops.
 My young son found a Peter Pan Toy Gun he wanted to buy, but it was out of our eight Disney dollar range, which pushed Tony over the edge and in turn pushed me over my limit, too.

 All I remember after that was grabbing some Disney worker’s Mickey Mouse Tie after he said to me, “Ma’am.
 You should not be in a bad mood.
 This is Disney World, the HAPPIEST PLACE ON EARTH!”
 I proceeded to scream at him, still clinging to his tie, telling him the story of the missing husband, missing children, missing purse, and missing money.
 All of a sudden, he picked up the phone and called someone and said, “This is Matthew.
 Please have 5 passes to anywhere Mrs. Price and her family want to go ready and waiting for her at the main gate.”
-Apparently I grabbed the right tie, because this young man had the ability to make things happen, as he also gave Tony the gun and let us keep our eight Disney Dollars, too!
+Apparently I grabbed the right tie, because this young man had the ability to make things happen and got us free tickets to anywhere Disney.
+He also gave Tony the gun and let us keep our eight Disney Dollars, too!

 Day turned to night, and still no John.
 I decided to go to the fireworks show and closing parade with Tony when, out of seemingly nowhere, who comes happily walking up to us?
 John and the girls!